ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.hidden.md

 This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.
 {: important}

-In this tutorial, you will deploy a vCenter for a VMware Deployment in {{site.data.keyword.vpc_short}} and a 'floating' VLAN interface for it.
+In this tutorial, you will deploy a vCenter for a VMware Deployment in {{site.data.keyword.vpc_short}} and a `floating` VLAN interface for it.
 {: shortdesc}

 ## Objectives